 b.
 Breaks and Lunches: Many employers do not pay their employees for short breaks.
 The law, however, usually requires employers to pay their employees for breaks that last only five (5) to twenty (20) minutes.
 Also, if an employee is required to clock out for lunch but remain working at her desk or is not completely free from her duties during lunch, the employer must pay the employee for that time.

 c.
 Misclassifying Employees: Many employers will try to avoid paying overtime by simply paying a salary to employees who are not exempt from the requirement that they be paid overtime.
 Generally, executive, administrative and professional employees are exempt from the overtime requirements.
-Employers sometime give an employee a fancy title to try to make their employees fit into one of those exemptions, but it is the actual duties the employee performs, not the title, that determine whether an employee must be paid overtime.
+Employers sometimes give an employee a fancy title to try to make their employees fit into one of those exemptions, but it is the actual duties the employee performs, not the title, that determines whether an employee must be paid overtime.
 For example, an employer may call an employee an “assistant manager” and pay that employee a salary, but if the employee does not really manage anything or supervise anyone, he probably should be paid on an hourly basis and entitled to overtime pay.

 e.
 Unpaid Final Paycheck: Some employers terminate their workers and then fail to give them their final paycheck.
 Usually, employers are required to pay employees their wages, promptly on the regular and customary payday.
 Absent extraordinary circumstances, employees must receive their final paycheck of at least their minimum wages.
-An employee who receives nothing for their last paycheck, is actually receiving less than the Florida and Federal minimum wage for their hours worked.
+An employee who receives nothing for their last paycheck is actually receiving less than the Florida and Federal minimum wage for their hours worked.
 Bober & Bober, P.A. frequently represents clients who are owed their last paycheck, with no fees or costs payable unless unpaid wages are recovered.

 f.
-Take Home Work: Some employers permit an employee to take work home, but do not include it in the employee’s time records.
+Take Home Work: Some employers permit an employee to take work home but do not include it in the employee’s time records.

 g.
 Combining Workweeks: Some employers try to avoid paying overtime by averaging an employee’s hours over 2 or more workweeks when determining if the employee worked overtime.
 For example, if you work 35 hours one week and 45 hours the next week, you are paid for 80 hours and are not paid any overtime for the week in which you worked 45 hours.